 With this option, you can take advantage of long-term compounding growth and the immediate tax refund.
 The disadvantage, however, is that you’ll pay more interest if you pay off your mortgage slowly.
 Depending on your amortization period, you may be at risk of carrying mortgage debt into retirement.

 With this option, you can reap the benefits of both of the previous ones.
-An RSP contribution results in a tax deduction as well as the benefit of compound growth.
+A RSP contribution results in a tax deduction as well as the benefit of compound growth.
 As well, any additional mortgage payments go directly to the principal, which builds equity in your home and reduces the cost of borrowing.